Lucas3oo/ots-sw-info-gradle-plugin/README.md

 The reports are CSV files that uses tab as separator.

-There are two tasks; one `versionReport` that generates a report on the version and license for each dependency by scanning all the dependencies and the transitive dependencies.
+There are two report tasks; one `versionReport` that generates a report on the version and license for each dependency by scanning all the dependencies and the transitive dependencies.
 The license info is taken from the dependencies pom.xml.
 If the info in that is missing the parent POM is used instead until a license info is found.